 Displayed is HP33S6-1 which has a consistent row and column structure.
 Although it can be simplified to HP3-1, it's not a chain sheet.

 See also chain sheet, square sheet, hex sheet.

 The range of aspect ratios for a given weave that yield desired amounts of flexibility for general mailling purposes.

-Maille that is made with gradually increasing ring sizes and/or wire diameters.
-Sometimes mail is graduated by increasing or decreasing the number of captives per cell in Captive / Orbital weaves.
-Article: Graduation / Graduated Maille
+Chainmail that is made with gradually increasing (or decreasing) ring inner and/or wire diameters.
+Sometimes mail is graduated by changing the number of captive, orbital, or reinforced rings per cell where applicable.
+Article:

 Inner diameter (or interior diameter) is the measurement of the distance from one side of the inside of a ring to the other side.
 In many cases, chainmaillers will refer to the inner diameter of a ring as the size of the mandrel on which the ring was originally wound.
-This is a misnomer, as this value is actually called the mandrel diameter (MD), which is lower than the ID (except in rare cases), due to springback.
+This is a misnomer, as this value is the MD (mandrel diameter), which is lower than the ID (except under unusual circumstances*), due to springback.

-Refers to the largest possible aspect ratio that will work for a particular weave, beyond which its structure would collapse.
-Very few weaves have a maximum AR, Jens Pind (JPL) being one.
+The largest possible aspect ratio that will work for a particular weave, above which its structure would collapse beyond the point in which the rings could be manually shifted into their proper configuration.
+Very few weaves have a maximum AR, JPL being one.

 Refers to the smallest possible aspect ratio that will work for a particular weave.
 Listed minimum AR values on this website refer to the smallest AR required to make an infinitely expandable weave.
 In some situations, a slightly smaller AR can be used, but the weave will lock up after a certain number of rings are added, making it impossible to continue.

 OD (outer diameter)

 Outer diameter is the measurement of the distance from one side of the outside of a ring to its opposite.